Olga-valzhyna/Olga-valzhyna.github.io/index.md

 **ℹ️ Tip:** References to right or left hand sides in this book are made when viewing the vehicle from the rear.

-Detailed and technical information is contained in the Workshop Manual which is available from your authorised Mini dealer.
+Detailed and technical information is contained in the Workshop Manual which is available from your authorized Mini dealer.